 - Review of Manuscripts.
 Each manuscript should be peer-reviewed before publication, taking into full account possible bias due to related or conflicting interests.
 Each manuscript must be initially evaluated for originality.
-PSR used iThenticate and Turnitin to detect the possibilities of plagiarism in the manuscript.
-Editors should organize and use peer reviews fairly and wisely, explain their peer-review processes in the information provided to authors, and indicate which parts of the journal are peer-reviewed.
-Editors should use appropriate peer reviewers for papers that are considered for publication by selecting people with sufficient expertise and avoiding those with conflicts of interest.
+PSR uses iThenticate and Turnitin to detect potential plagiarism in the manuscript.
+Editors should organise and use peer reviews fairly and wisely, explain their peer-review processes in the information provided to authors, and indicate which parts of the journal are peer-reviewed.
+Editors should use appropriate peer reviewers for papers that are considered for publication by selecting individuals with sufficient expertise and avoiding those with conflicts of interest.

 Duties of Reviewers

 - Contribution to Editorial Decisions.
-Reviewers assist editors in making editorial decisions and may assist the authors in improving their manuscripts through editorial communications with the authors.
+Reviewers assist editors in making editorial decisions and may assist the authors in improving their manuscripts through editorial communications with them.

 - Promptness.
-Any invited or selected reviewer who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should immediately notify the editors in order to be excused from the review process and alternative reviewers can be contacted.
+Any invited or selected reviewer who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should immediately notify the editors to be excused from the review process and allow alternative reviewers to be contacted.

 - Confidentiality.
 Any manuscripts received for review are confidential and must be treated as confidential documents.
-They must not be shown to or discussed with others except as authorized by the editor.
+They must not be shown to or discussed with others except as authorised by the editor.

 - Standards of Objectivity.
-The review process should be conducted objectively and expressed clearly with supporting arguments so that can be used for authors to improve the manuscript.
+The review process should be conducted objectively and expressed clearly with supporting arguments so that authors can use it to improve the manuscript.
 Personal criticism of the authors is inappropriate.

 - Timeliness.
 Reviewers are requested to complete a review process in a timely manner.
 If it is not possible to meet the deadline or complete the review process, the reviewers should promptly notify the editors.

-- Acknowledgment of Sources.
-Relevant published works that are not yet cited by the authors should be identified by the reviewers.
-Any statement about observation, derivation, or argument that has been reported in a previous publication should be accompanied by the relevant citation.
-Any substantial similarity or overlap with any other published paper of which they have personal knowledge also should be notified by reviewers to the editors.
+- Acknowledgement of Sources.
+The reviewers should identify relevant published works that have not been cited by the authors.
+Any statement about an observation, derivation, or argument that has been reported in a previous publication should be accompanied by the relevant citation.
+Reviewers should notify the editors of any substantial similarity or overlap with any other published paper of which they have personal knowledge.

 - Disclosure and Conflict of Interest.
-All reviewers should have no conflict of interest.
-Reviewers should not consider manuscripts over which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the manuscript.
+No reviewer should have any conflict of interest.
+Reviewers should not consider manuscripts where they have a conflict of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the manuscript.
 Unpublished material disclosed in a submitted manuscript must not be used in a reviewer’s own research without the written consent of the authors.
-Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
+Privileged information or ideas obtained through peer review must remain confidential and not be used for personal advantage.

 Duties of Authors

-- Reporting standards.
-Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
+- Reporting Standards.
+The authors of original research reports should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
-A paper should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
+A paper should contain sufficient detail and references to enable others to replicate the work.
+Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.

 - Originality and Plagiarism.
-Authors should strive to describe their methods clearly and unambiguously so that their findings can be confirmed by others.
+Authors should strive to describe their methods clearly and unambiguously so that others can confirm their findings.
 Authors should present their results clearly, honestly, and without fabrication, falsification, or inappropriate data manipulation.
-The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.
+The authors should ensure that they have written entirely original works, and if they have used the work and/or words of others, ensure that this has been appropriately cited or quoted.

-- Acknowledgment of Sources.
-Proper acknowledgment of the work of others must always be given.
+- Acknowledgement of Sources.
+Proper acknowledgement of the work of others must always be given.
 Authors should cite publications that have been influential in determining the nature of the reported work.